Last Updated on: 15th June 2023, 11:05 pm

 Are Dracula Parrots Friendly?

 A wild-caught Dracula parrot wouldn’t cope well with being cooped up.
-It would probably be wary of humans and difficult to tame.
-Frightened birds tend to act aggressively and may even bite their owners.
+It would be wary of humans and difficult to tame.
+Frightened birds would act aggressively and may bite their owners.

 What Does A Dracula Parrot Eat?